puppetlabs/puppet-docs/source/puppet/4.10/lang_data_sensitive.md

 notice $processed
 ```

-In future implementations, this info may be encrypted, removing access to the original data with this method, but it currently is not and therefore you should only use it as an aid for logs and reports.
+In future implementations, this info might be encrypted, removing access to the original data with this method, but it currently is not and therefore you should only use it as an aid for logs and reports.